NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/managing.rst

 Managing the Data
 #################

-In order to manage the data, you'll want to work with the :py:class:`Oil` object.
+In order to manage the data, you'll want to work with the ``Oil`` object.

 The Oil object is essentially a Python class that mimics the base JSON format.
 It then provides attributes that let you "drill down" to find the data you want.